Who and How? Adverse Selection and flexible Moral Hazard: Characterization

-That is, the agent prefers to report his true type $\th$ and follow recommendation $\mu_\th$ to misreporting $\hat \th$ and following the recommendation $\mu_{\hat \th}$; and if the agent truthfully reported $\th$, he is willing to follow recommendation $\mu_\th$.
-While the (TT) and (OB) are necessary conditions for incentive compatibility \eqref{eq:IC}, they are not generally sufficient.
+Incentive compatibility \eqref{eq:IC} rules out any profitable deviation, jointly with respect to reports and actions.
+In particular, \eqref{eq:IC} implies truth-telling \eqref{eq:pureAS_TT} and on-path obedience \eqref{eq:pureMH_OB} from the pure adverse-selection, and moral-hazard problems.
+While \eqref{eq:pureAS_TT} and \eqref{eq:pureMH_OB} are necessary conditions for incentive compatibility \eqref{eq:IC}, they are not generally sufficient.
 One of the main challenges in determining optimal contracts with hidden types and hidden actions is the potential for \textit{double deviations}, where the agent first reports another type $\hat \th \ne \th $ and then chooses an action different from the recommendation $\mu_{\th,\hat\th} \ne \mu_{\hat \th}$.

-To analyze all deviations in a systematic way, we generalize the standard practice of recommending a distribution after each report to recommending a distribution for each combination of the agent’s (unverifiable) true type $\th$ as well as his report $\hat \th$.
-Thus, a \emph{generalized recommendation schedule} is given by $\{\mu_{\th, \hat{\th}}\}_{(\th, \hat{\theta})\in\Th^2}$, where $\mu_{\th, \hat{\th}}$ is the distribution the principal recommends to true type~$\theta$ if he reports $\hat{\theta}$ (selects contract $w_{\hat{\theta}}$).
-Hence, the generalized recommendation schedule imposes obedience on path, $ U(\th, w_\th, \mu_{\th,\th}) \ge U(\th,w_\th, \mu')$; as well as off path, $ U(\th, w_{\hat \th}, \mu_{\th,\hat \th}) \ge U(\th,w_{\hat \th}, \mu')$.
+To analyze all deviations in a systematic way, we extend the standard practice of recommending a distribution after each report to recommending a distribution for each combination of the agent’s (unverifiable) true type $\th$ as well as his report $\hat \th$.
+Thus, an \emph{extended recommendation schedule} is given by $\{\mu_{\th, \hat{\th}}\}_{(\th, \hat{\theta})\in\Th^2}$, where $\mu_{\th, \hat{\th}}$ is the distribution the principal recommends to true type~$\theta$ if he reports $\hat{\theta}$ (selects contract $w_{\hat{\theta}}$).
+Hence, the extended recommendation schedule imposes obedience on path, $ U(\th, w_\th, \mu_{\th,\th}) \ge U(\th,w_\th, \mu')$; as well as off path, $ U(\th, w_{\hat \th}, \mu_{\th,\hat \th}) \ge U(\th,w_{\hat \th}, \mu')$.
 It is not a-priori clear that imposing this additional structure on a mechanism is without loss.
 If type $\th$ misreports $\hat \th$, there might not exist an optimizer among the set of output distributions.
-We show in the result below that the optimizer always exists so that the generalized recommendation does not restrict the set of mechanisms under consideration.
+We show in the result below that the optimizer always exists so that the extended recommendation does not restrict the set of mechanisms under consideration.